 Not to mention that you don’t need expensive coffee gear to make coffee that way.

-Those are some of the reasons why you might want to have cold brew coffee both hot and iced.
+Those are some of the reasons why you may want to have cold brew coffee both hot and iced.
 So you can have it cold during the summer and heat it up when it gets cold outside to make it suit your coffee desires.

 Now that we’ve cleared this out, let’s see what’s the proper way of having cold brew coffee warmed up.